SEA: Shareable and Explainable Attribution for Query-based Black-box Attacks: Introduction

 Existing research primarily focuses on the adversarial attribution problem~\cite{attr-multitask}, which seeks to understand the hidden signatures in adversarial examples, often in the context of less concerning white-box attacks~\cite{pgd,cw}.
 These works model the attribution problem as a deep learning classification task, attempting to extract all information of the attacker from a single adversarial example~\cite{attr-multitask,attr-whitebox,attr-ssl,attr-fingerprint}.
-However, this approach requires vast amounts of adversarial examples, meaning that the same attack must happen thousands of times before it can be characterized and identified.
-Furthermore, these studies overlook a critical aspect of forensics analysis, namely, that attribution outcomes must be shareable and explainable.
-The need to distribute deep learning models and signatures for knowledge sharing is neither practical nor efficient.
+However, this approach requires vast amounts of adversarial examples, meaning that the same attack must happen thousands of times before it can be characterized for attribution.
+Furthermore, these studies overlook a critical aspect of forensic analysis, namely, that attribution outcomes must be shareable and explainable.
+The need to distribute large models and signatures for knowledge sharing is neither practical nor efficient.

-In this paper, we introduce \SEA{}, a novel ML security system designed to analyze black-box attacks against ML systems for forensic purposes and enable human-explainable intelligence sharing. \SEA{} can characterize an attack on its \emph{first} occurrence and accurately recognize subsequent occurrences of the same attack.
-More importantly, the attribution it provides is understandable by humans.
+In this paper, we introduce \SEA{}, a novel ML security system designed to analyze black-box attacks against ML systems for forensic purposes and enable human-explainable intelligence sharing. \SEA{} can characterize an attack on its \emph{first} incident and accurately recognize subsequent incidents of the same attack.
+In particular, the attribution it provides can be easily interpreted and understood by both machines and humans.
+It thus fills the long missing respond stage in the NIST cybersecurity framework for ML security. \Cref{fig:demo:pipeline} illustrates its pipeline.

-Achieving these objectives presents several challenges.
-First, black-box attacks often employ a wide range of strategies to probe the adversarial space due to their query-only access.
-This makes it harder to characterize them within a unified framework.
-Second, characterizing an attack on its first occurrence demands data efficiency, which is hard to solve given a single adversarial example.
-Third, deep learning-based methods explored by existing research lack explainability and are not easily shareable.